FAQ

 Q. Can I have a Welcome to Country at my wedding?

-Absolutely!
-A Welcome to Country can only be given by a Traditional Custodian of the land that you are on.
-A Welcome to Country is typically undertaken by an Elder or Leader of the traditional owners of the land on which you are having your celebration.
 A Welcome to Country welcomes you to the land, and grants you safe passage.
-A Welcome to Country may be accompanied by a smoking ceremony to cleanse the energy of those being welcomed.
+A Welcome to Country may be accompanied by a smoking ceremony to assist in cleansing the energy of those being welcomed.

 Ceremony Planning